agkozak/windows-terminal-zenburn/README.md

     "icon" : "C:/Users/agkoz/TerminalIcons/ubuntu-icon.png"
 },
 ```
-Use `"colorScheme" : Zenburn"` for Zenburn, or `"colorScheme" : "High-Contrast Zenburn"` for High-Contrast Zenburn.
+Use `"colorScheme" : "Zenburn"` for Zenburn, or `"colorScheme" : "High-Contrast Zenburn"` for High-Contrast Zenburn.

-Save `profiles.json`; the changes should apply immediately.
+Save `settings.json`; the changes should apply immediately.